Which Caravan Privacy Screen to buy?

 Thankfully Campsmart recently released a large range of XD (Xtra Drop) Caravan Privacy Screens with a 1950mm drop.

 Tie Down Points

 Most caravan awning sunscreens come with Eyelets or D-Ring attachment points along the bottom edge to attach to the ground with guy ropes & pegs.
 D-Rings are generally considered more sturdy while eyelets are great for using with tent poles to create an awning extension or larger shade area.
-A recently innovation has seen some screens (including the new Campsmart XD Range) feature a heavy duty tab incorporating both D-Rings and Eyelets.
+A recent innovation has seen some screens (including the new Campsmart XD Range) feature a heavy-duty tab incorporating both D-Rings and Eyelets.
 Use the D-Rings for securing to the ground and Eyelets when extending on poles – what a great idea!

 Black v Silver

-The most common colour of Privacy Screen is Silver / Grey and this can vary in lightness depending on brand.
+The most common colour of Privacy Screen is Silver / Grey and this can vary in lightness depending on the brand.
 Silver / Grey tends to fit well with most RV Colour schemes and is a good reflector of heat.

 Black Privacy Screens have gained increasing popularity over the last year.
 These look great, especially on Off-Road models with black checker plating and/or decals, including the Jayco Outback Models.
 Black also provides more privacy than Grey which can be a plus at a busy Camp Site.